 How to prepare

-- Use one tablespoon of ghee and fry the suji in a pan till it turns brown.
-After frying, keep it aside.
+- Heat one tablespoon of ghee in a pan and roast the suji until it turns brown.
+Once done, transfer it to a large dish and keep aside.

-- To this add a cup of vegetable and cover it till all the vegetables are cooked well.
+- Once the mustard seeds splutter, add a cup of vegetable and cover it with a lid, allowing the vegetables to cook.

-- Add 2 cups of water and salt once the vegetables are cooked.
+- Then add 2 cups of water and salt to taste.

-- When the water comes to a boil, add the roasted suji and continuously stir without lumps.
+- When the water comes to a boil, add the suji and stir continuously to make sure no lumps are formed.

 5. Carrot Wedges Recipe